-A great resource for promotional Disneyland-area hotel rates is aRes Travel, which specializes in Southern California hotels. aRes Travel is actually located in Southern California and offers reservations for most of the local hotels as well as discounted tickets for many attractions.
+A great resource for promotional Disneyland-area hotel rates is aRes Travel, which specializes in Southern California hotels. aRes Travel is actually located in Southern California and offers reservations for most of the local hotels.
 You can book online with them, or call and speak with an actual person at (800) 680-0977.

 aRes Travel does not charge a service fee for most reservations, though a few select hotels that offer “Special Web Rates” may incur a small per-night fee.
 In many cases you will find that aRes Travel beats the top online agencies like Expedia and Travelocity.

-If you book online, be sure to read the specific terms of the deal you pick (click on “View Terms”) before finalizing your booking with aRes Travel.
+If you book online, be sure to read the specific terms of the deal you pick (select “View Terms”) before finalizing your booking with aRes Travel.
 Most reservations have a 72-hour cancellation policy, but some hotel deals require full prepayment.
 Some of the offers on the site incur a $25 cancellation fee and some require a nonrefundable deposit.

 Two good sites to check out for hotel deals are Expedia and Travelocity.
 The two companies are effectively the same, but they will sometimes list different deals between the two, so it’s worth checking both sites if you have the time.

 These sites may charge a service fee on your reservation, and they sometimes require full payment or a substantial deposit in advance.
-Be sure to read ALL the small print as you make your reservation (which may require you to click on a link that says “terms and conditions” or something similar) so that you are clear on any cancellation and change fees.
+Be sure to read ALL the small print as you make your reservation (which may require you to select a link that says “terms and conditions” or something similar) so that you are clear on any cancellation and change fees.